Free, Public Programs Offered at Schmeeckle Reserve

 For the City Times

-Several free, public programs will be taught by UW-Stevens Point students at the reserve’s Visitor Center, 2419 North Point Dr., in Stevens Point.
-Some activities are outdoors, so dress for the weather.
+Several free, public programs will be taught by UW-Stevens Point students at the reserve’s Visitor Center, 2419 North Point Drive, Stevens Point.
 For more information, call 715-346-4992 or go to www.uwsp.edu/cnr/schmeeckle.

 March programs include: